-Being a textile artist is now my full time occupation and my career.
+Being a textile artist is now my full time occupation.
 I love making these pictures.
 It’s what I have to do.
 I hope you like my work and will join me as, day-by-day and step-by-step, I aim to improve my skills and my work.
 I want to share with you the ins and outs of how I get to a finished piece.
 And I’d love to hear your comments.

-My textile pictures combine my love of landscapes, painting and quilting.
-I have painted for many years and following a workshop with the wonderful Effie Galletly I realised I could combine my passions by creating landscapes with textiles.
+My textile pictures combine my love of birds, painting and quilting.
+I have painted for many years and following a workshop with the wonderful Effie Galletly I realised I could combine my passions by creating art with textiles.

-I have a husband, two girls and a dog, Bruno, a Springer Spaniel.
+I have a husband, two girls and a Springer Spaniel.
 He appears in some photographs on the site because he’s a regular feature in my studio.